LoginRadius/engineering-portal/content/Full_data_science_pipeline_implementation/index.md

 **The whole process id divided into four steps:**

-I have implemented a full pipeline of data science from scrapping data from web to implementing ml and NLP classification.
+I have implemented a full pipeline of data science from scrapping data from web to implementing ML and NLP classification.

 - Phase I: